WALKER, TEXAS RANGER — 10 Facts About The Action Series Starring Chuck Norris

 10. Where are they now?

-Chuck Norris, now age 78, co-starred in The Expendables 2 (2012) and made an appearance on the ABC sitcom The Goldbergs in 2015.
+Chuck Norris, co-starred in The Expendables 2 (2012) and made an appearance on the ABC sitcom The Goldbergs in 2015.
 He’s co-written four books, including Against All Odds: My Story (2004) and two novels.
 Sheree J. Wilson produced and starred in Easy Rider 2: The Ride Home (2012) and co-starred with Clarence Gilyard in a national tour of Driving Miss Daisy.
 Gilyard got his master’s degree, taught theater at the University of Nevada, Las Vegas, and hosted the PBS series artScene.
 Nia Peeples has been a cast member on The Young And The Restless, Pretty Little Liars, and The Fosters.
 Judson Mills was seen recently on The Mentalist and HBO’s Westworld.
 Marco Sanchez has a recurring role on NCIS.
 James Wlcek recently appeared in the horror film Howlers.
 Noble Willingham returned to acting after his run for Congress, appearing in the films South Of Heaven, West Of Hell (2000), and Blind Horizon (2003).
 He died in 2004 at age 72.

 11. Bonus!
 Walker returned.